 Even better than worrying about taking a supplement is using topical magnesium to meet your magnesium needs while soothing achy muscles.

-In fact, our 100% natural pain relief cream, You Plus Relief, contains magnesium as well as 29 other natural ingredients in order to attack pain from all angles.
+In fact, our 100% Natural Pain Cream, contains magnesium as well as 29 other natural ingredients in order to attack pain from all angles.
 All without the toxic chemicals you don’t need such as parabens, petrochemicals, and formaldehyde.
 A topical formulation sounds much better than taking 30 different supplements, am I right?

 You’ve done everything you can think of and that muscle knot in the back of your neck won’t go away.
 What now?